heimrichhannot/contao-migration-bundle/README.md

 Option              | Description
 --------------------|-----
--i, --id[=ID]       | Provide the id of a single content element that should be migrated.
+-i, --ids[=IDS]     | Provide the id of a single module or a comma separated list of module ids that should be migrated.
 -t, --types[=TYPES] | What content element types should be migrated? [default: ["owl_newslist"]] (multiple values allowed) --dry-run           | Performs a run without writing to database and copy templates.